 Cadac 30cm carbon steel wok

-If you are anything like me, every time you stir-fry more beansprouts end up on the floor than in the pan.
-So I was delighted to find this wok!
+If you are anything like us, every time you stir-fry more beansprouts end up on the floor than in the pan.
 The body of the wok has large sloped sides that allows food to be tossed and stirred easily.
 The idea being the high sides 'catch' the contents and minimise any spillages.
-I was skeptical but it really works!
-My main concern was whether it would be stable.
-But I found it to have great balance – even on the barbecue.
+We were skeptical at first but it really works!
+Our main concern was whether it would be stable.
+But we found it to have great balance – even on the barbecue.
 Being made of carbon-steel it can go up to very high heats too.
 Although you do need to season it to maintain the natural non-stick.
 The handle looks spindly but was very easy to hold, although it does get hot, fast, so you need to use a handle cover to avoid burnt fingers.

 Stellar 30cm easy lift cast iron wok with lid